practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 But with the help of the [Ruby Version Manager](https://rvm.io/) (RVM) I succeeded!
 Think of a working Rust compiler (see above), when configuring Ruby for YJIT or ZJIT: _$ rvm install ruby-4.0.1 --with-configure-flag --enable-zjit_

 Running the microbenchmark program with Ruby v.4.0.1 with switches _--yjit_ or _--zjit_ or no JIT didn't improve the execution speed of the microbenchmark program!
-The opposite is true: running it with Ruby v.4.0.1 tallied a slightly slower execution time in all three variants, which was about +5.5% longer!
+The opposite is true: running it with Ruby v.4.0.1 tallied a slightly slower execution time in all three variants, which was about +5.5% higher!

 However, with Ruby code like this: